mireiasainz/ATRToolkit/README.txt

-This folder contents the code used to perform the calibration procedure and determination of the permittivity presented in "Permittivity determination of inorganic nanoparticles by ATR spectroscopy: comparison with reflectance techniques and limitations." by Sainz-Menchón et al.
+This folder contains the code used to perform the calibration procedure and determination of the permittivity presented in "Permittivity determination of inorganic nanoparticles by ATR spectroscopy: comparison with reflectance techniques and limitations." by Sainz-Menchón et al.

 The following files can be found: